Folium Systems

 • Production intake should use form protection and a written retention policy

-• Customer-specific demos require approved sandboxed or redacted data
+• Customer-specific demos require approved sandbox or redacted data

-Trust is a sequence of gates, not a promise at the end.
+Trust is a sequence of readiness decisions, not a promise at the end.

-Folium makes the boundary visible before private data, private runtimes, live providers, or customer-specific operating dependency enter the workflow.
+Folium makes the boundary visible before private data, private runtimes, live providers, or customer-specific operating dependency enter the process.

-1. 01 Scope Name the workflow, data, users, systems, reviewers, and actions that are in or out.
+1. 01 Scope Name the process, data, users, systems, reviewers, and actions that are in or out.

 2. 02 Boundary Separate sandbox, redacted, approved, sensitive, regulated, credentialed, and blocked information.